-The future of architecture lies in design that converts, flexes and adapts to changing needs, according to Texas A&M College of Architecture faculty Negar Kalantar and Alireza Borhani, who explore transformability as a design tool in iMOTION, an interactive exhibit open through July 29, 2018 at the Memorial Student Center’s J. Wayne Stark Galleries.
-A reception for the exhibit will be held 4 p.m.
-July 19.
+The future of architecture lies in design that converts, flexes and adapts to changing needs, according to Texas A&M College of Architecture faculty Negar Kalantar and Alireza Borhani, who explored transformability as a design tool in iMOTION, an interactive exhibit at the Memorial Student Center’s J. Wayne Stark Galleries.

 “Although we live in a universe of movement where nothing is fixed, we build rigid structures and expect them to be the same forever,” said Borhani.

-The exhibit also showcases the pair’s evolving concepts of transformable architecture and how their design process unfolds in stages from tiny models to the fully finished moveable structures.
+The exhibit also showcased the pair’s evolving concepts of transformable architecture and how their design process unfolds in stages from tiny models to the fully finished moveable structures.